-(Best months for planting Strawberry Plants in Australia - temperate regions)
+(Best months for growing Strawberry Plants in Australia - temperate regions)

 Strawberries are low-growing, leafy plants,between 12-15cm (about 6 inches) high and will spread to about 50-100cm (20-40 inches).
 They have five petalled flowers, usually white or sometimes pink.
 The flowers are followed by delicious red fruits, which have their seeds on the outside.
 Later in the season, the plants send out runners like thin stems, across the garden.
 They will take root to form new plants.